Wu-Lab-DFCI-Harvard/bulkrhTCR_Pipeline/README.md

 ### Main Script

-modify.py
+**modify.py:** Main Script.
+Takes in TRA and TRB reports generated from MiXCR's exportClonesOverlap function.
+Outputs final report to a specified output directory.

 ### Util Scripts

-merge.py: Script to merge TRBV genes and cluster clonotypes based on J gene segments and CDR3 sequences
+**merge.py:** Script to merge TRBV genes and cluster clonotypes based on J gene segments and CDR3 sequences

-update_umi.py: Script to remove UMIs with only one read count and remove clonotypes with no supporting UMIs
+**update_umi.py:** Script to remove UMIs with only one read count and remove clonotypes with no supporting UMIs

-generate_report.py: Script to generate a final report with UMI counts for each clonotypes
+**generate_report.py:** Script to generate a final report with UMI counts for each clonotypes

 ```
 Parameters